usnistgov/FIPS201/_FIPS201/authentication.md

 # 6. PIV Cardholder Authentication {#s-6}

-This section defines a suite of authentication mechanisms that are supported by all PIV Cards and their applicability in meeting the requirements for a set of graduated assurance levels.
+This section defines a suite of authentication mechanisms that are supported by all PIV Cards as well as the applicability of these mechanisms in meeting the requirements for a set of graduated assurance levels.
 This section also defines some authentication mechanisms that make use of credential elements that MAY optionally be included on PIV Cards.
 Specific implementation details of authentication mechanisms identified in this section are provided in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Graduated authenticator assurance levels are also applicable to derived PIV credentials used in accordance with *Guidelines for Derived Personal Identity Verification (PIV) Credentials* [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157).